Södra Sunderbyn: Scouts

 Sunderby Scoutkår (Sunderby scout-corps) is a part of the Swedish Guide and Scout Association (SSF), which currently has about 65,000 members and is one of the largest youth organizations in Sweden.
 The corps has members from both Gammelstad and Sunderbyn following the closure of the Gammelstad scout troop.
 Sunderbyns scout group sells majblommor (may flower) and 2009 they received a diploma from Queen Silvia of Sweden in a ceremony.

 Trade and industry

-The village center includes a grocery store, as well as two restaurants, Sunderbyn restaurant and cafe, and Xanadu (the latter is situated on Hammaren, a nearby village).
-Xanadu is currently engaged only in catering business.
+The village center includes a grocery store, as well as two restaurants.

 Cable TV Association

 Sunderbyn has its own CATV networks for television and internet.
 In 2009 the network merged with Öhns Cable TV and the new system has up to 1200 households/members.
 The Cable TV Association is run as a nonprofit organization.
 At the merger of 2009, there were also added the members of the agglomeration Gammelstad.